pc-john/vkperf/ListOfTests.md

 }
 ```

-The rendering command is as follows:
+The rendering code is equal to the following one:

 ```c++
 vkCmdDrawIndirect(